ucrcsedept/course-support/module-2/module2revised.md

 > Note: `rm -rf` is crazy powerful.
 You can essentially break your whole system with `rm -rf /` (don't do this, you have been warned).
 So, be very careful when you use this command, as there is no undoing these deletions (notice there isn't any recycle bin).

-As a summary, these are the commands we went over (feel free to use this as a cheatsheet until you get used to navigating file systems via the command line):
+As a summary, these are ALL the commands we went over (feel free to use this as a cheatsheet until you get used to navigating file systems via the command line):

 * `pwd` prints the current working directory's path.
 * `mkdir` makes a directory.